soundchaser128/clip-mash/README.md

 [Discord](https://discord.gg/qRbDqtqmrX)

 ClipMash is a video editing app that allows you to automate creating compilations from multiple videos.
+It runs in your browser.
 It's mostly made for, ahem, adult content, which is why it can connect to [Stash](https://stashapp.cc/) and fetch videos and scene markers from there to guide the video creation process.
 You can also use local files and set the markers in ClipMash itself and then generate a compilation based on that.